Navigation_V (Japanese)

 I designed these three IBM VGA compatible flat panel graphics LSIs under joint

-development program between ASCII and Chips & Technologies exchanging the
+development program between ASCII and Chips and Technologies exchanging the

 Letter of Intent.